birdbathDWD/PyBathHail/README.md

 ## Getting started
 Experimental code.
 To preserve flexibility, download the full *PyBathHail* repository (latest release), unzip, and run the hail retrieval from this directory.
 Also needs pre-installed `pybathspectra` package or downloaded `pybathspectra` directory and copied into working directory.

 Exact version numbers of the Python packages used for developing `pybathhail` modules are listed in `setup.py`.
-Other versions, especially much newer versions, can (and will) cause compatibility issues, particularly due to the many changes in `NumPy` and `pandas` between different version numbers.
+Other versions, especially much newer versions, can cause compatibility issues, particularly due to the many changes in `NumPy` and `pandas` between different version numbers.
 Therefore, it may be best to create a virtual environment with the exact versions of Python packages listed in 'setup.py' and then run the *PyBathHail* postprocessing analysis inside this Python environment.
 ### Installation
 The `pybathhail` Python package can be installed by downloading the *PyBathHail* repository and running `pip install .`, for example.
 But to preserve flexibility and avoid (some) compatibility issues, it is best to run the retrieval inside the downloaded repository structure, i.e., without prior installation of the Python package.
 ## Usage